A Static Analysis of Popular C Packages in Linux: Discussion

-Provided that a benchmark would be available for determining the GCC analyzer's ability to detect vulnerabilities, it would be relevant to examine also the triaging of vulnerabilities.
+provided that a benchmark would be available for determining the GCC analyzer's ability to detect vulnerabilities, it would be relevant to examine also the triaging of vulnerabilities.
 Such triaging enlarges the scope, as important vulnerabilities are typically labeled with CVEs.
 The CVE assignments have also continued to face problems, including time delays due to coordination problems, database quality issues, and other problems~\text{\cite{Anwar22, Lin23, Ruohonen18IST}}.
 Furthermore, Gentoo, unlike Debian and some other distributions, is not a CVE numbering authority; hence, its developers cannot assign CVEs directly by themselves.
 This lack of authority implies that the vulnerability triaging is even more convoluted.
+That said, progress has been recently made in the open source software domain via the introduction of a new database~\cite{Ruohonen25ICTSS}, which has supposedly made triaging, tracking, and coordination easier.
+If a dashboard would be designed and implemented, it could be further contemplated whether the CTWs reported on it could be linked to the new vulnerability database as references.